 Also, to add to the semi seclusion, we needed some privacy from the adjacent garden, horizontal components spanning over 6 metres in length, clad like in their nature and manufactured in the same finish to match.
 These horizontals will provide a climbing frame for the Wisteria sinensis and Bignonia campsis × tagliabuana ‘Madame Galen’ these will also have lovely smelling flowers next year and many years to come.

 All year colour, scent and texture… a garden full of plants

 Preparation, planning and a solid planting plan, in brief over two thousand plants in the garden.

-Designed in mass planting and in organic shaped arrangements, this garden will overflow with beautiful colour and incredible scent… Is it Spring yet?
+Designed in mass planting and in organically shaped arrangements, this garden will overflow with beautiful colours and incredible scent… Is it Spring yet?